aflashyrhetoric/aflashyrhetoric.github.io/content/posts/developer-site.md

-title = "string parsing & data extraction" slug = "developer-site" ogdescription = "Using NodeJS, fs, and regular expressions to parse long-form data for use in Hugo, a static site generator."
+title = "string parsing & data extraction" slug = "developer-site" ogdescription = "Using NodeJS, fs, and regular expressions to parse long-form data for use in Hugo, a static site generator." summary = "A recent project required converting a many-thousand-line document written in a proprietary syntax to Markdown.
+This is a peek at the messiness that ensued."
 +++

 ### Summary